Data storage in the model

 Examples

-current client address
+customer's current address

-the client submits an insurance purchase application
+the customer submits an application to purchase insurance

 account balance